This is an updated version of an article originally published in 2023.

 By doing so, you can create a comprehensive and actionable map that helps enhance the online student experience and drive success for your online school.

-Creating an online student customer journey map is essential for understanding and enhancing the student experience in online schools.
+Creating an student experience journey map is essential for understanding and enhancing the student experience in online schools.
 It’s a challenging and quite time-consuming process.
 But eventually, you have a clear understanding of your student’s experience and get a chance to enhance it.

 CJM creation requires a devoted team, communication (among your teammates and with students), and the right toolset.